1 month travelling from Lombok to Java passing by the Gilis and Bali: how much did we spend? Find our detailed numbers about this backpacking trip.

 A few words of Indonesian to start

 Indonesian is a relatively easy language to learn, at least some basic words...
-Then it should be known that Indonesian is actually much more complex in the sense that the country has more than 740 different languages but what is often called Indonesian is the language called Malay de Riau or Bahasa indonesia.
+Then it should be known that Indonesian is actually much more complex in the sense that the country has more than 740 different languages but what is often called Indonesian is the language called Malay de Riau or Bahasa Indonesia.

-The huge advantage of Indonesian is that the language uses the Latin alphabet, so it is relatively easy for travellers to find their way around the signs and read the menus.
+The huge advantage of Indonesian is that the language uses the Latin alphabet, so it is relatively easy for travelers to find their way around the signs and read the menus.
 We are not going to give you a detailed Indonesian course here, but here are some polite words that might be very useful to you!